“You can’t calculate possibilities with just algebra. The geometry must be taken into account.”

 That is what Laplace necessarily did to obtain the 60 degrees he needed to be able to multiply 22.5 degrees by 16 to obtain the results in degrees (or 60 degrees by 6 if the results are expressed as percentages).
 He simply changed the Needle’s length.

 The problem for Laplace and his take on the Needle is that he couldn’t use “action at distance” over three random measurements to get the result of 60 degrees that is delivered by the randomness of “action at a distance” and the original Needle.
-That would have exposed the sham of both his apparent acceptance/usurpation of the original Needle in 1770, and of his fraudulent "discovery" of quadrature (the Needle’s quadrature) in 1772, and his use of it to attack Boskovic’s finesse methodology of three random measurements in 1776.
+That would have exposed the sham of both his apparent fraudulent “discovery” of quadrature (the Needle’s quadrature) in 1772, and his use of it to attack Boskovic’s finesse methodology of three random measurements in 1776.

 Without the original Needle and its insistence on relative 1/4 pi, Laplace could use the original Needle’s paradox of quadrature and twist it into an appearance of randomness without going through “action at a distance” and pi….